-Tidbit Tuesday: Google Fast Flip launches; Palm Pixi specs leakedAaron Baker - Director, Content and Partnerships
+Tidbit Tuesday: Google Fast Flip launches; Palm Pixi specs leakedAaron Baker - Member

 Since we can’t actively cover every news article that breaks (as much as we would love to), PhoneDog compiles various news announcements and press releases that have been published throughout the week and places them in one easy to read article known as "Tidbit Tuesday."
 Enjoy!

 Since the announcement of the second Palm device to offer the webOS platform, many have wondered what was running under the hood.